Michael Massey Player Props: Royals vs. Twins

 Michael Massey At The Plate

-- Massey is hitting .216 with eight doubles, a triple, seven home runs and 16 walks.
+- Massey is batting .220 with eight doubles, a triple, eight home runs and 16 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.